 The government has announced the start of the process to apply to the Organisation for Economic Co-operation and Development (OECD) as a full member.

-The tax reform became effective as of 1 January 2020, with the exception of the transfer price that prevails as of 1 January 2021.
+The tax reform became effective as of 1 January 2020.